 The Experts below are selected from a list of 10299 Experts worldwide ranked by ideXlab platform

-Jose Maria Gutierrez – 1st expert on this subject based on the ideXlab platform
+Jose Maria Gutierrez – One of the best experts on this subject based on the ideXlab platform.

 A pan-specific antiserum produced by a novel immunization strategy shows a high spectrum of neutralization against neurotoxic snake venomsScientific Reports, 2020Co-Authors: Kavi Ratanabanangkoon, Jose Maria Gutierrez, Kritsada Pruksaphon, Chaiya Klinpayom, Naeem H. QuraishiAbstract: